trambarhq/trambar/docs/user-guide-admin.md

    ![Role summary - delete](img/admin-role-delete.png)

-If you delete a role by mistake.
-Use the browser's back button to return to the page and click the **Restore role** button.
+If you've deleted a role by mistake, use the browser's back button to return to the page and click the **Restore role** button.

-### Restoring roles
+### Restoring deactivated or deleted roles

 1. Click **Roles** in the left navigation pane.